mmacy/okcourse/README.md

 # okcourse

-The `okcourse` module generates audio lectures in MP3 format for any topic using Python and the OpenAI API.
+The `okcourse` library generates audio lectures in MP3 format for any topic using Python and the OpenAI API.
 You supply a topic for the course, the number of lectures in the series, and the LLM generates the series outline, lecture text, and audio for the entire series.

 A real README will replace this one (for realsies), but for now, here's output from a run of the CLI example app generating a four-lecture "course" with logging enabled: